bertankofon/btc_price_fetcher/README.md

 cargo run -- --mode=read (Reads the .txt file and prints it to the terminal)

-cargo run -- --mode=simulate (starts 5 client process simultaneously and calculates+prints the average of the average BTC/USDT price)
+cargo run -- --mode=simulate (starts 5 client processes simultaneously and calculates+prints the average of the average BTC/USDT price)